HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

 Obtaining SNMP walks
 ====================

-Hyperview uses SNMP walks to enhance device definitions, to model and support devices that are discoverable with the SNMP protocol.
+Hyperview uses SNMP walks to enhance device definitions to model and support devices that are discoverable with the SNMP protocol.
 The **snmpwalk file** is used to simulate the device and to test definitions.

-It is recommended to install the applicable net-snmp package alongside the (Linux) Data Collector software.
-If that is not possible it can be installed on any machine that has a network line of sight to the target device.
+Installing the applicable net-snmp package alongside the (Linux) Data Collector software is recommended.
+If that is not possible, it can be installed on any machine with network line of sight to the target device.

 .. warning::
    Complete snmpwalk files must be submitted with specific formatting to enhance device definitions.
-Contact `Hyperview Support <https://system.hyperviewhq.com/helpdesk>` for additional assistance with tool usage and formatting.
+Contact `Hyperview Support <https://system.hyperviewhq.com/helpdesk>`_ for additional assistance with tool usage and formatting.

 Linux
 -----